tels7ar/resume/README.md

 scheme.
 You probably want to adjust the makefile and scripts to call them something else.

+## TODO

+It would be pretty amazing if someone figured out how to generate word documents from Markdown.
+Maybe use pandoc to create RTF?

 ## Conclusion

 This setup works very well for my needs and collects a number of scattered bits of info about markdown and pandoc resume generation.
-Thnanks especially to the inspiration of Mike White's resume which showed me this all was actually possible.
+Thanks especially to the inspiration of Mike White's resume which showed me this all was actually possible.